Attention-based multi-task learning for speech-enhancement and speaker-identification in multi-speaker dialogue scenario

-This section briefly reviews the processes in the LSTM-SE and DNN-SI systems.
-In noisy environments, the received noisy speech is provided by contaminating clean utterances with background noises.
-A short-time Fourier transform (STFT) is applied to the time-domain signals to provide the noisy and clean logarithmic power spectra (LPS), $\mathbf{Y}$ and $\mathbf{S}$, respectively, while preserving the noisy phase component.
-In addition, there are $N$ frames in the paired $\mathbf{Y}$--$\mathbf{S}$.
-The context feature of noisy LPS is then generated by concatenating the adjacent $M$ static feature frames at the associated feature vector $\mathbf{Y}[n]$, that is, $\mathbb{Y}[n]=[\mathbf{Y}[n-M];\cdots;\mathbf{Y}[n];\cdots,\mathbf{Y}[n+M]]$, where ``$;$'' denotes the vertical-concatenation operation.
+This section briefly reviews the related works of the LSTM-SE and DNN-SI systems.
+Considering noisy speech signals are obtained from contaminating clean speech signals with additive noise signals.
+With short-time Fourier transform (STFT) and several feature processing steps, we can obtain noisy and clean logarithmic power spectra (LPS), $\mathbf{Y}$ and $\mathbf{S}$, respectively, from the noisy and clean speech signals.
+We assumed that there are $N$ frames in the paired $(\mathbf{Y}$--$\mathbf{S})$.
+The context feature of noisy LPS by concatenating the adjacent $2M$ feature frames of the target feature vector $\mathbf{Y}[n]$, namely, $\mathbb{Y}[n]=[\mathbf{Y}'[n-M],\cdots,\mathbf{Y}'[n],\cdots,\mathbf{Y}'[n+M]]'$ are used.